WhiteElephant-abc/datapackets-functions-LIB/README-en_us.md

 # Preface

-_This data pack follows the open-source license [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt "Jump to this open-source license page")_
+_This data pack follows the open-source license [GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/lgpl-3.0.txt "Jump to this open-source license page")_

 **This data pack provides developers with some useful functions and is compatible with all versions of Minecraft (except for those versions where data packs cannot be installed).**